 It also has the added benefit of soothing the throat and the esophagus when passing through which is where the irritation usually is.
 This is particularly because of the anti-inflammatory benefits of celery.
 If you have ever eaten celery before you will likely have noticed that it has a nice soothing/cooling effect as you eat it.

-Scroll down to discover more foods that aid digestion.
+Scroll down to discover more foods for acid reflux

 When I say fruits, I want to be clear that you want to be avoiding a host of different fruits when you suffer from acid reflux.
 Of course, citrus fruits are a definite thing you should be avoiding and fruits like berries are also something you should avoid as well.
 Though there are a host of fruits that are low in acid and won’t cause reflux and others that can even further ease it.